amgcon/Nutrient-Density-Analysis-SAS/README.md

 ### THE DATA
 This data was obtained from kaggle [link](https://www.kaggle.com/datasets/mexwell/food-vitamins-minerals-macronutrient) by using the United States Department of Agriculture’s Food Composition Database.

+This data has over 7000 food records, and 29 nutrient rows.

 ### DATA MANIPULATION
 - Clean (no duplicates, outliers, inconsistent data, etc.) and label the categories